 Read the full review: Lenovo ThinkPad X1 Yoga Gen 6

-The HP Spectre x360 is among the best laptops in the world, and the latest addition in this flagship line doesn’t fall far from the tree.
-The HP Spectre x360 (2021) continues the tradition of pairing elegance and premium design with the latest in specs for a 2-in-1 laptop that’s as much substance as it is style.
-This gorgeous Windows laptop comes with the new 11th-gen Intel CPU, latest integrated Intel graphics, and enough battery life – almost hitting the 13 hour mark – to get you through a long day at work.
-That’s while being slightly more affordable than its rivals like the Dell XPS 2-in-1.
+The HP Spectre x360 (2021) is the newest in the flagship product line and continues the tradition of pairing elegance and premium design with the newest in specs for a 2-in-1 laptop that’s as much substance as it is style.
+This gorgeous Windows laptop comes with the new 11th-gen Intel CPU and enough battery life to get you through a long day at work.
+Its 2-in-1 factor can be bulky for those making use of its tablet mode, and it can get rather loud in operation, and compared to its global pricing, isn't nearly as appealing in Australia as the previous year's model.

 Read the full review: HP Spectre x360 (2021)